 Our technology sector team draws upon the experience of the entire full-service practice to deliver a robust, comprehensive and integrated support service, which includes:

-- Structuring shareholder and LLP agreements, advising on commercial terms and all compliance issues
+- Structuring shareholder and founder agreements, advising on commercial terms and all compliance issues

 - Managing licensing renewals, applications and extensions

 - Advising on employment status and alternative modes of engagement including contractors and freelance along with the associated risks arising